 - Complimentary bottled water in vehicles and during meals.

-- A host from San Diego Zoo Global will accompany the group with a minimum of 10 travelers.
+- A host from San Diego Zoo Wildlife Alliance will accompany the group, with a minimum of 10 travelers.

 - All applicable hotel and lodge taxes and gratuities.